Departamento-de-Engenharia-Informatica/lei-24-s2-1dm-g132/docs/sprintC/us028/02.analysis/Readme.md

-# US 028 - s a Collaborator, I wish to consult the tasks assigned to me
+# US 028 - Consult the tasks assigned to a collaborator

 ## 2. Analysis